-Maximum indebtedness is the total amount of money from division of taxes under the Oregon State Statute (ORS) 457.420 to 457.460 that can be spent on programs and administration throughout the life of the Plan.
+Maximum indebtedness is the total amount of money from division of taxes under ORS 457.420 to 457.460 that can be spent on programs and administration throughout the life of the Plan.
 Maximum Indebtedness is a term used in authorizing the use of urban renewal and is required in every urban renewal plan.
-The maximum amount of indebtedness that may be issued or incurred under the Plan, based upon good faith estimates of the scope and costs of programs in the Plan and the schedule for their completion is \$4,305,162 (Four Million Three Hundred Five Thousand One Hundred Sixty-Two).
+The maximum amount of indebtedness that may be issued or incurred under the Plan, based upon good faith estimates of the scope and costs of programs in the Plan and the schedule for their completion is \$4,305,162 (four million three hundred five thousand one hundred sixty-two).
 This amount is the principal of such indebtedness and does not include interest or indebtedness incurred to refund or refinance existing indebtedness.